gkopacz/CyberSec-HomeLab/Day02-Kali-Linux-VM-Setup-and-pfSense-Configuration/README.md

 Each zone (LAN, AD, Monitoring, Vulnerable) is logically isolated, with communication explicitly allowed only where required.

-## 🧾 Lab Recap
+## ✅ Lab Recap

 After Day 02:
-- ✅ Attacker zone (Kali) is installed, hardened, and connected
+- Attacker zone (Kali) is installed, hardened, and connected
-- ✅ pfSense is fully configured and mapped across five isolated subnets
+- pfSense is fully configured and mapped across five isolated subnets
-- ✅ Firewall rules actively enforce segmentation
+- Firewall rules actively enforce segmentation
-- ✅ DNS and DHCP services are optimized and verified
+- DNS and DHCP services are optimized and verified

-## 🚀 What's ahead

-These initial controls lay the foundation for more advanced testing in future phases — including:

-- Active Directory deployment
-- Attacker-victim simulations
-- Centralized logging and alerting
-- Vulnerability scanning and detection

 ## 🔜 Next Step